Ncanale/JEPO-1.1/README.md

 = 11.
 Apr.
 2020. by Rahul Shankar =
   - Triangular Bar Trackers added
     Front stack is fixed and rear stack is movable in the Y direction

-= 11.
-Apr.
-2020. by Rahul Shankar =
-  - Triangular Bar Trackers added
-    Front stack is fixed and rear stack is movable in the Y direction
   - Activated option to turn on/off dE Scintillators